 Let’s discuss each of the 4 steps in detail

-No matter what you are trying to learning – any skill consists of multiple sub-skills.
-For example, if you wanted to to be good at Baseball you need to improve your Running Speed, Arm Strength, Hitting, Fielding,etc.
+No matter what you are trying to learn – any skill consists of multiple sub-skills.
+For example, if you wanted to be good at Baseball you need to improve your Running Speed, Arm Strength, Hitting, Fielding, etc.

 Once you know what the individual sub-skills are- then you can create a structured learning process to acquire the skill.